BrazilPowered/docker-dotnet/README.md

 docker-compose up -d
 ```

 Docker Compose will start containers for the database and the web app.
-The compose file configures the services, using the database image and the application image you've just built.
+The compose file configures the services using the database image and the application image you've just built.

-When the `docker-compose` command completes, your application is running in Docker, in Windows containers on the Windows node.
+When the `docker-compose` command completes, your application is running in Docker, in Windows containers, on the Windows node.
 You can see all the running containers:

 ```s
 docker container ls